psparacino/grants-round/packages/contracts/docs/contracts/payoutStrategy/MerklePayoutStrategy/MerklePayoutStrategyImplementation.md

 Merkle Payout Strategy contract which is deployed once per round and is used to upload the final match distribution.

-*- TODO: add function distribute() to actually distribute the funds*

 ## Methods